 How Ambica Ashok’s experience helps her

-I call Sudarshan Kriya my life jacket, and it is one of the best things I have learned because of the knowledge and how much it helps me every day.
+I call Sudarshan Kriya my life jacket, and it is one of the best things I have ever learned.
+It helps me to cope with daily problems of life.
 When my father had a stroke, I was in the US, going through the whole process with him in the hospital for a long time.
-You see a challenge as a challenge, and sometimes when our mind is not in the right place, we don't know how to handle it.
-But when a challenge comes up and if you are calm inside, then the right action can come, and we respond without fear and Anxiety.
+If we are calm inside, then we can take right action at the time of emergency and respond without fear and Anxiety.

 Steps of Meditation